zhouzypaul/zhouzypaul.github.io/_pages/research.md

               <a href="https://cs.brown.edu/people/kasadiat/authors/kavosh-asadi/">Kavosh Asadi</a>,
               <a href="https://cs.brown.edu/people/gdk/">George Konidaris</a>
               <br>
-				<em>5th Multidisciplinary Conference on Reinforcement Learning and Decision Making (RLDM)</em>, 2022.
+				<em>Multidisciplinary Conference on Reinforcement Learning and Decision Making (RLDM)</em>, 2022.
               <br>
               [<a href="https://arxiv.org/abs/2205.05588">arXiv</a>]
               [<a href="../pdfs/posters/actgen_rldm_poster.pdf">poster</a>]
               [<a href="https://github.com/camall3n/actgen">code</a>]
               <br>
-              <p>Introduces a way of evaluating action generalization in Deep Q-Learning using an oracle, and shows that DQN's ability to generalize over actions depends on the size of the action space. <br>
+              <p>Introduces a way of evaluating action-generalization in Deep Q-Learning using an oracle (expert knowledge of action similarity), and shows that DQN's ability to generalize over actions depends on the size of the action space. <br>
               </p>
             </td>
           </tr>